phpdevelopersindia/CodeHouse/DOCS/README.md

 Create a Github account
 ------------------------

-If you do not alrwady have a Github account, create one for free.
+If you do not already have a Github account, create one for free.
 Just go to:

 [https://github.com/][github]
 [github]: https://github.com